hvsimon/Mojito/README.md

 This project uses [TheCocktailDB](https://www.thecocktaildb.com/) to fetch cocktail data.

+## Firebase (optional)

+This project use Firebase for tracking screen view and recording log.

+If you don't need those features, just ignore it.
+Otherwise, put your `google-services.json` in `app/`.

 ## Credits

  + App logo and easter egg images are designed by .. (aka Shih).